-Take the time: I cannot overemphasize the point enough to really dig deep, so take your time and don’t rush through this assignment, because doing so may literally save you a lifetime of regret.
+Take the time: I cannot overemphasize the point enough to really dig deep, so take your time and don’t rush through this music career test, because doing so may literally save you a lifetime of regret.
 In the corporate world, it’s common to hear stories of highly successful business men and women, who sacrifice many things in life to climb the corporate ladder.
-After many years, they reach the top and finally are able to see the view of things with a broader perspective of their efforts and all that they have worked so hard for.
-The tragedy for some is that the ladder they climbed was leaning against the wrong wall and it is only in the end of their career (or life) that they finally realize it with great regret.
+After many years, they reach the top and finally are able to see the view of things with a broader perspective of their music career efforts and all that they have worked so hard for.
+The tragedy for some is that the ladder they climbed was leaning against the wrong wall and it is only in the end of their music career that they finally realize it with great regret.

-That is part of the reason why I have my music career students go through this test.
+That is part of the reason why I have my students go through this music career test.
 It is designed to allow some people to discover for themselves that maybe building a music career is not really what they need or want in life.
 It is such an eye opening experience for them since 5 minutes before going through this process, they thought they were sure they wanted a music career.
-So obviously those people should not go any further in the pursuit of a career in music and instead should change paths toward what really matters in their life.
+So obviously those people should not go any further in the pursuit of a music career and instead should change paths toward what really matters in their life.
 It would be a shame to climb the wrong ladder.

 ...However, for those that do discover that a music career really is for them, new possibilities, opportunities and powers are born and strengthened from their own clarity of purpose and certainty of destiny.
 Because of this, their chances of success go up 10,000%!

-Go far beyond your music: Putting music aside for a few moments, I have one final request.
-Consider ALL aspects of your life: your relationships with your family, friends, teachers (if you are a student), your employer (if you work), career goals, personal goals, your creator (if you are spiritual or religious) etc.
+Go beyond being able to achieve music career goals: Putting music aside for a few moments, I have one final request.
+Consider ALL aspects of your life: your relationships with your family, friends, teachers (if you are a student), your employer (if you work), music career goals, personal goals, your creator (if you are spiritual or religious) etc.